leannbeard/leannbeard.github.io/README.md

 function renderReportFormSub(content, dep, depState){
   const u = currentUser();
   if(!isDirector() && !u){
-    content.innerHTML = `<div class="empty-state">Select who you are up top first — reports and attendance are tied to your class period, so we need to know who's submitting.</div>`;
+    content.innerHTML = `<div class="empty-state">Sign in with Google, or enter your email (top right), to submit a report — reports and attendance are tied to your class period, so we need to know who's submitting.
+If you've done that and still see this, ask the Director to add your email to the roster.</div>`;
     return;
   }
   const classOptions = ['Class A','Class B','Class C','Class D'];